pieChartsAreLies/WhisperNotes/README.md

 - ✍️ Transcribe speech to text using OpenAI's Whisper (runs locally)
 - 📝 Automatically type transcribed text at cursor position
 - 📊 Keep a log of all transcriptions with timestamps
+- 📓 Journal entries with `Cmd+Shift+J` for easy voice journaling
+- 🤖 AI-powered summaries and formatting for journal entries
 - 🎯 Visual recording indicator
 - 🖥️ Runs in the system tray (menu bar)
 - 🔒 All processing happens locally - no data leaves your computer